chanster/linux-config/README.md

 - Knowledge of environment variables, permissions and file structure

 ### User Locations 101

+A list of locations and paths to know about.

 | Item | Location | Notes |
 |---:|:---:|:---|